HorizonEmuTeam/Horizon-Emu/README.md

 ### Dynarec and other emulator's settings
 moved to environment configuration (Settings - Environment settings), everything must be configured manually.
-(Default preset is suitable for most programs)
+(Default preset is suitable for most programs).

 ----